By KRUTIK PATEL

 For example, Ibrahim went through one round of interviewing as opposed to two simply because she was hired so late in the summer.

-“I got called saying we gonna just cancel [the second interview] and then just move on… I know the Tustin schools started already so I was really stressed about finding a job, so the fact that this opened up right when I was about to give up was really nice.” said Ibrahim.
+“I got called saying we were going to just cancel [the second interview] and then just move on… I know the Tustin schools started already so I was really stressed about finding a job, so the fact that this opened up right when I was about to give up was really nice,” Ibrahim said.

 The new teachers are looking forward to working at UHS and have praised its staff and students for their dedication and enthusiasm toward the school and its environment.

-“The students are really awesome, the staff is really supportive, administration is really supportive… so I think it’s a really wonderful place to work,” said Yang.
+“The students are really awesome, the staff is really supportive, administration is really supportive… so I think it’s a really wonderful place to work,” Yang said.